tiktikimelbo7/teleports/README.md

     git submodule update --init
-    clickable build-libs tdlib-prepare --arch amd64 # your host architecture (probably amd64) clickable build-libs tdlib --arch armhf # or arm64 or amd64 clickable build-libs tdlib --arch amd64 #if you want to build teleports on desktop, too
+    clickable build-libs tdlib-prepare --arch amd64 # your host architecture (probably amd64) clickable build-libs tdlib --arch armhf # or arm64 or amd64 clickable build-libs quickflux --arch armhf # or arm64 or amd64 clickable build-libs tdlib --arch amd64 #if you want to build teleports on desktop, too clickable build-libs quickflux --arch amd64 #if you want to build teleports on desktop, too

 Alternatively one can download the tdlib build from our CI.
 Open the [latest master pipeline](https://gitlab.com/ubports/apps/teleports/-/pipelines?page=1&scope=all&ref=master),